 Then they started growing so fast it seemed like we could actually watch them get bigger!

 Comfrey also has a multitude of medicinal benefits.
 This is where the FDA claims have been a little bit overblown.
 It has been used for ages as a wonderful medicine and Common Comfrey (Symphytum officinale) is quite harmless.
-It is a powerful wound healer and is often used in herbal salves and creams, usually alongside other herbs such as plantain, yarrow, calendula, and St. John’s Wort.
+It is a powerful wound healer and is often used in a basic Comfrey Salve or other herbal salves and creams alongside other herbs such as plantain, yarrow, calendula, and St. John’s Wort.
 It is also well known to help heal broken bones, hence the nickname “knitbone” that it has acquired.
 As with any herbs, use with caution especially when taken internally, but as long as you’re just using it for short periods of time you really should be just fine.

 Here are some great posts about Comfrey and its use: